Nicolas Bouliane

 All About Berlin glossary

-I use images sparingly, but when it helps, I create my own graphics.
+I use images sparingly, but I create my own graphics when they can be helpful.
 I release most of them in the public domain.

 All About Berlin graphics

 I also create my own letter generators.
 Writing a letter in a foreign language is a daunting task for many.
-It adds friction and make people procrastinate or give up.
-These letter generators show the letter in English and German, and let people fill in the blanks.
+It adds friction and makes people procrastinate or give up.
+My letter generators show the letter in English and German, and let people fill in the blanks.
 They get used thousands of times per month.
-That’s hundreds of hours saved.
+That’s hundreds of hours saved!

 All About Berlin letter generator

-When explanations get too complicated, I sometimes build a calculator or a tool instead.
+When explanations get too complicated, I create calculators or tools instead.
 This is a tax calculator I have made a few years ago:

 All About Berlin tax calculator

-I also made a tool that helps people find Bürgeramt appointments.
+I also created a tool that helps people find Bürgeramt appointments.
 It might not reduce uncertainty, but it reduces friction, and that’s just as important.

 Anmeldung appointment finder